alexk49/howto.txt/README.md

 ## Basic search

-For example, you might need a reminder for some variation of the ls linux command.
+A basic example search would being needing a reminder for some variation of the ls linux command.
 Then you would write:

 list all files including hidden files / list hidden files: ls -al +list +hidden @linux @terminal